How to Submit a Press Release

-Home » PR Fuel » How to Submit a Press Release
+Home » PR Fuel » How to Send a Press Release

-Before you start writing, it’s important to know how to submit a press release.
+Unfortunately, most press releases are sent out poorly, so they go right into the trash.
+Before you start the process of sending press releases, it’s important to know how to submit a press release the right way.
 Failing to follow the right best practices could do more harm than good.
-Journalists might ignore your press releases altogether.
+Journalists are likely to ignore your press releases altogether.

 Don’t let your press release end up in a trash bin.
 Instead, use these tips for successful press release submission.
 With these tips, you can get the PR help you need.

-Before you submit a press release to the wrong person, it helps to know where to focus your time and energy.
-Take the time to research media outlets that are relevant to your niche industry.
+Before you send a press release to the wrong person, it helps to know where to focus your time and energy.
+Take the time to research media outlets that are relevant to your niche industry or the audience most likely to want to read it.
 Focusing on your niche will increase your chances of a successful submission.

-Sending your release to a niche publication will ensure your content reaches the right target audience, too.
+Sending your release to a niche publication or one that talks to the people in your target audience (for example, the media in your local area), will ensure your content reaches the right target audience, too.

 You can research different media outlets, including: